shuyzhou/jpagination/README.md

 ```
 <div id="pagination"></div>
 ```
-Here is how to config the pagination.
+Here is how to initialize a pagination.
 ```
 $("#pagination").jPagination(['init',]{
 	currentPage : 7 ,